presnick/ProgramsInformationPeople/_sources/Assignments/ps2.rst

    # Write code to assign the length of that string to a variable called short_len.

-   # Print out the value of short_len (and len_of_sent, if you want!) so you can see it.
+   # Write code to print out the value of short_len (and the value of len_of_sent, if you want!) so you can see it.

-   # Write a comment below this line to explain why these values are larger than you might expect.
-Why is the length of short_sent longer than 15 characters?
+   # Consider (ungraded but important): Why is the length of short_sent longer than 15 characters?

    # Assign the index of the first 'v' in the value of the variable sent TO a variable called index_of_v.
 (Hint: we saw a method of the string class that can help with this)